Shiva9361/CPP_Joules/README.md

 - Uses Intel RAPL interface to get energy values
 - Uses NVML interface for getting GPU energy values
-- Needs read access to powercap
+- Needs read access to powercap in linux
+- Needs a 64bit windows system with nvml in system32

 ## Instructions